byronbytes/Tasks/README.md

 * **Byron** - *Initial work and development.*
 * **unknownbruh** - *Code Improvement & Suggestions.*
 * **Solirs** - *Cleanup Development (Firefox cleanup, browser extension cleaning, ARP and DNS cache cleaning, removing Solitare)*
-* **The very helpful people in the VB.NET support server.** - *Helps me fix bugs*
+* **The very helpful people in the VB.NET server.** - *You guys know who you are, thank you.
+You helped me fix bugs and taught me to do stuff myself.*

-See the list of [contributors](https://github.com/LiteTools/Tasks/contributors) who participated in this project.
+See the full list of [contributors](https://github.com/LiteTools/Tasks/contributors) who participated in this project.

 ## Support The Project
 You can support our project in many ways, simply by downloading our application, leaving a star, forking, watching and reporting issues too.
 We also set up a donation system, so all your donations and sponsors go directly to us.